top of page

 Target Savings = (Annual Desired Spending - Guaranteed Annual Income) x Multiplier

-Calculating Your Retirement Number
+Calculating Your Retirement Number - A Three-Step Formula

 STEP 1: Define Your Vision (The Spending Target)

-Start here: What lifestyle do you want, and what do you truly need to spend to achieve the retirement lifestyle you desire?
+The place to start is answering the question: What lifestyle do you want, and what do you truly need to spend to achieve the retirement lifestyle you desire?

 • Low-Cost: Simple living, fixed expenses covered, minimal travel, or moving to low cost-of-living states (Mississippi, Oklahoma, Kansas, Missouri, Alabama) or countries (Vietnam, Indonesia, Thailand, Philippines, Malaysia, Ecuador, Mexico, Panama, eastern European countries).
+Read this article for more information on moving to low-cost countries.

 • Comfortable: Steady travel, hobbies, and no budgeting stress.